Pachycephalosauria: Classification

 Most pachycephalosaurid remains are not complete, usually consisting of portions of the frontoparietal bone that forms the distinctive dome.
 This can make taxonomic identification a difficult task, as the classification of genera and species within Pachycephalosauria relies almost entirely on cranial characteristics.
 Consequently, improper species have historically been appointed to the clade.
-For instance, Majungatholus, once thought to be a pachycephalosaur, is now recognized as a specimen of the abelisaurid theropod Majungasaurus, and Yaverlandia, another dinosaur initially described as a pachycephalosaurid, has also since been reclassified as a coelurosaur (Naish in (Sullivan 2006)).
-Further complicating matters are the diverse interpretations of ontogenetic and sexual features in pachycephalosaurs.
+For instance, Majungatholus, once thought to be a pachycephalosaur, is now recognized as a specimen of the abelisaurid theropod Majungasaurus, and Yaverlandia, another archosaur initially described as a pachycephalosaurid, has also since been reclassified as an archosaur of uncertain affinities.

 A 2009 paper proposed that Dracorex and Stygimoloch were just early growth stages of Pachycephalosaurus, rather than distinct genera.

 A 2020 reworking of Cerapoda by Dieudonné et al. recovered the animals traditionally considered 'heterodontosaurids' as a basal grouping within Pachycephalosauria, paraphyletic with respect to the traditional, dome-headed pachycephalosaurs.
 The same conclusion had previously been reached by George Olshevsky in 1991, who classified heterodontosaurids as basal pachycephalosaurs on the basis of perceived cranial kinesis, the presence of fanglike premaxillary teeth, and the prominent diastema present in many genera.

 Taxonomy

 The Pachycephalosauria was first named as a suborder of the order Ornithischia by (Maryańska & Osmólska 1974).
 They included within it only one family, the Pachycephalosauridae.
 Later researchers, such as Michael Benton, have ranked it as an infraorder of a suborder Cerapoda, which unites the ceratopsians and ornithopods.
 In 2006, Robert Sullivan published a re-evaluation of pachycephalosaur taxonomy.
 Sullivan considered attempts by Maryańska and Osmólska to restrict the definition of Pachycephalosauria redundant with their Pachycephalosauridae, since they were diagnosed by the same anatomical characters.
-Sullivan also rejected attempts by (Sereno 1986), in his phylogenetic studies, to re-define Pachycephalosauridae to include only "dome-skulled" species (including Stegoceras and Pachycephalosaurus), while leaving more "basal" species outside that family in Pachycephalosauria.
+Sullivan also rejected attempts by (Sereno 1986), in his phylogenetic studies, to redefine Pachycephalosauridae to include only "dome-skulled" species (including Stegoceras and Pachycephalosaurus), while leaving more "basal" species outside that family in Pachycephalosauria.
 Therefore, Sullivan's use of Pachycephalosauridae is equivalent to Sereno and Benton's use of Pachycephalosauria.